Presentation

 The teaching and research spaces of the Health department are mostly concentrated in the TCM6 building, although they are also located in the TCM3 building.

-The TCM6 building consists of gymnasiums, a Physical Activity, Performance and Health Laboratory (LARS) and a Health Simulation and Innovation Center (CSIS), as well as classrooms of different capacities.
+The TCM6 building consists of gyms, a Physical Activity, Performance and Health Laboratory (LARS), a Center for Simulation and Innovation in Health (CSIS), a Laboratory for Technological Innovation, Strength and Functional Assessment (LabIT) and a Gastronomic Laboratory, in addition to classrooms of different capacities.
 It also has a multipurpose room located in TCM3.

 In these spaces, the teaching of the degrees in Nursing, Human Nutrition and Dietetics, Physical Activity and Sports Sciences, Physiotherapy, the double qualification in Physiotherapy and Physical Activity and Sports Sciences, in addition to the university masters in Personal Training and Sports Physical Rehabilitation, and in Integrated Care in Chronicity and Aging, in addition to several post-graduate degrees and research activities in the field of health.